(Download as a PDF)*

 The eight largest, most diversified financial institutions in the United States critically support our economy; they are strong, resilient, and well-positioned to promote economic growth and opportunity across the country.

 Forum institutions serve millions of consumers, businesses (including other financial institutions), and communities.
 They hold more than $4 trillion in loans, accounting for 43 percent of total lending to businesses and households.
 They:

-- provide nearly half of all consumer loans, supporting lending for a variety of household needs, such as buying cars and paying for college.
+- provide nearly half of all consumer loans, supporting lending for a variety of household needs, such as the purchase of a car.

 - make one-quarter of all loans extended to U.S. small businesses, including one-third of business loans that are less than $100,000.

 - account for 40 percent of total commercial and industrial lending.

 - meet three-quarters of the funding needs of other financial institutions, which supports the borrowing needs of community banks, insurance companies, and mortgage finance companies.